telenovelachuan/predictive_widget_maintenance/references/anomaly_detection.md

 5. Apply the first method and exclude the anomalies in all units.
 Compare the difference between before exlcuding anomalies and after exlcuding anomalies.
 Mostly of the outliers are removed and the patterns look more concentrated.

+Before and after excluding anomalies on unit 0001:
 ![comp_1](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/anomaly_detection/comparison_1.png)

+Before and after excluding anomalies on unit 0022:
 ![comp_22](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/anomaly_detection/comparison_22.png)